electric-sql/pglite/multi-session-worker-multi-memory-design.md

 #### Phase 8 scoped-memory and dynamic-module result

-The first three deferred projects completed on 14 July 2026.
-Memory 2 now has root, session, transaction, subtransaction, query, and parallel-context ownership, including inherited DSA placement and failure cleanup.
+The first four deferred projects completed on 14 July 2026.
+Memory 2 now has root, session, transaction, subtransaction, portal, query, and parallel-context ownership, including inherited DSA placement and failure cleanup.
 Real parallel queries use root-scoped storage without increasing the cluster-global memory high-water mark.
 Hierarchy, query/transaction cleanup, generation safety, parallel-worker failure, and clean-shutdown diagnostics pass with dedicated scoped memories.
+If a root-owner backend exits while a PostgreSQL background worker remains attached, the supervisor marks the root exited but retains its backing memory until the final member exits; `bgw_notify_pid` is treated as a notification relationship rather than process ownership, and PostgreSQL remains responsible for process lifetime.

 Compact binding is implemented as an explicit experimental mode, but dedicated scoped memory remains the default.
 Compact binding removes exactly 128 KiB of